JordanMartinez/purescript-cookbook/CONTRIBUTING.md

     - **Note**: you can only install dependencies that exist in the latest package set release; you cannot add or override packages in `packages.dhall` (see Principles section for more context).
 1. Install needed `npm` dependencies via `npm i <packageName>`.
 These will be installed to the root folder's `node_modules` folder, not a corresponding folder in the recipe.
     - If you do install `npm` dependencies for your recipe, please state which libraries were installed in the recipe's `README.md` file.
+    - If you want your recipe to be compatible with TryPureScript, the npm dependency must be [listed here](https://github.com/purescript/trypurescript/blob/master/client/src/Try/Shim.purs).
+If it's not listed, open a PR to add it to that file.
 1. Implement your recipe.
-If you add any new modules, always start the module name with your recipe's "Unique Recipe Name" (e.g. `MyNewRecipe.Foo`, `MyNewRecipe.Module.Path.To.Cool.Types`)
+    - If you add any new modules, always start the module name with your recipe's "Unique Recipe Name" (e.g. `MyNewRecipe.Foo`, `MyNewRecipe.Module.Path.To.Cool.Types`).
+      - **Note:** Your recipe will not be compatible with TryPureScript if it contains more than one module.
+ 2. Build and test your recipe.
+    - The necessary commands to launch your recipe were printed after running `scripts/newRecipe.sh`.
+Hopefully you copied some of them.
+If not, you may consult these [instructions on running recipes](https://github.com/JordanMartinez/purescript-cookbook/blob/master/README.md#running-recipes).
+    - **Note:** `make` commands must be run from the cookbook's root directory.
-    - Run `make MyNewRecipe-build-watch` while in the root folder if you'd like to automatically rebuild recipes upon changes.
+    - **Tip:** If you'd like to automatically rebuild recipes after saving changes and your IDE is being uncooperative, you can run `make MyNewRecipe-build-watch` while in the root folder.
 1. Update your recipe's `README.md` file by doing the following things:
     1. Write a summary of your recipe on the 3rd line.
 This is what will appear in the repo's Recipe section's Table of Contents.
 Don't add newlines unless you're okay with that additional content being omitted from the table.
     1. Update the "Expected Behavior" section to describe in more detail what should occur when users run your recipe.
     1. Link to any other resources that a reader might find helpful.
 No need for detailed explanations of libraries here.
     1. List the `npm` dependencies your recipe uses (if any).
 1. Regenerate the table of recipes by running `make readme` while in the root folder
 1. Submit a PR.
-The first line should read `Fixes #X` where `X` refers to the original "Recipe Request" issue you claimed.
+   - If this addresses a "Recipe Request" issue, the first line should read `Fixes #X` where `X` is the issue number.

 ### Principles

 #### Only use packages in the latest package set release

+- Any PRs that use packages not in the package set will not be merged until all of their packages are in the package set.
+  - If you want to use a package that's not in the package set, please add it to the package set.
+- Recipes that use packages that get dropped from the package set will be moved to the `broken-recipes` folder.

-In other words, we do not allow anyone to override or add packages in the `packages.dhall` file for the following reasons:
+We do not allow anyone to override or add packages in the `packages.dhall` file for the following reasons:
 - Reduces the burden of maintenance for maintainers of this repo
 - Overriding package A to make Recipe X work now might prevent Recipe Y from working (which doesn't need the override)
 - Somewhat reduces the attack surface of malicious recipes (e.g. including a malicious package via addition/override)

-Thus, if you want to use a package that's not in the package set, please add it to the package set.
-Any PRs that use packages not in the package set will not be merged until all of their packages are in the package set.

-By implication, recipes that use packages that get dropped from the package set will be moved to the `broken-recipes` folder.

 #### All Recipes are Licensed under This Repo's License (MIT)